Black-Coffee-Ramen/file-encryption-tool/README.md

 # file-encryption-tool
-I made this tool using Python and PyQt5 for GUI and this tool is not fully functional yet.
-But does run of Virtual Environment.
+I made this tool using Python and PyQt5 for GUI.
+You can try it out!

 # Commands
 To run this file use ``python file_encryption_tool.py``